ABILENE f English (Rare)From a place name mentioned briefly in the New Testament. It is probably from Hebrew

 Paradise Lost.

-MIRON (2) m HebrewFrom the name of the highest mountain in Israel, Mount Meron.
+Miron 2 m HebrewFrom the name of the highest mountain in Israel, Mount Meron.
 It is also the name of a village on its slopes, thought to be on the same site as the ancient Canaanite city of Merom.

-MONICA f English, Italian, Romanian, Swedish, Norwegian, Danish, Finnish, Late RomanMeaning unknown, most likely of North African or Phoenician origin.
-In the 4th century this name was borne by the North African saint Monica of Hippo, the mother of Saint Augustine, whom she converted to Christianity.
-Since the Middle Ages it has been associated with Latin
+Monica f English, Italian, Romanian, Swedish, Norwegian, Danish, Dutch, Finnish, Late RomanMeaning unknown, most likely of Berber or Phoenician origin.
+In the 4th century this name was borne by a North African saint, the mother of Saint

 moneo "advisor" and Greek

-MONTANA f & m English (Modern)From the name of the American state, which is derived from Latin
+... [more] Montana f & m English (Modern)From the name of the American state, which is derived from Latin

 montanus "mountainous".

-MONTSERRAT f CatalanFrom the name of a mountain near Barcelona, the site of a monastery founded in the 10th century.
+Montserrat f CatalanFrom the name of a mountain near Barcelona, the site of a monastery founded in the 10th century.
 The mountain gets its name from Latin

 mons serratus meaning